lukashchu/smart-email-calendar-scheduler/README.md

 In this test, we mock the `chrome.storage.local.get` method to return an empty array for the 'snippets' key.
 This allows us to test how the `App` component behaves when there are no saved snippets.

-## Duplicating Project: Using This Project As A Starting Point

-You are welcome to use this repository as a starting point for your own work.
-The best way to do so is to import the repository into your own GitHub account: You can do so either [using the GitHub Importer (recommended)](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) or [manually using the command-line](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).

 ## Credits

 The initial setup of this project was based on the tutorial by [Harshita Joshi](https://github.com/Harshita-mindfire) on creating a Chrome extension with React and TypeScript.
 The corresponding Medium article can be found [here](https://medium.com/@tharshita13/creating-a-chrome-extension-with-react-a-step-by-step-guide-47fe9bab24a1).